ajajrajguru95/Portfolio/content/post/site-hosting.md

 publishDate: "2019-05-02T19:49:05+02:00"
 ---

-When i decided to create my own portfolio blog i started looking at other bloggers and developers blog as to how to start it without including much of the non-needed stuff and also hassle free.
+When i decided to create my own portfolio blog i started looking at other bloggers and developers blog as to how to start it without including much of the non-needed stuff and also keep it hassle free.
 I had an idea related to static site generators in past as i had worked on it for couple of projects.

 [![Hugo netlify](/images/hugo-netlify.png "Hugo Netlify")](/images/hugo-netlify.png)